 Our goal is to make building apps as accessible as possible; the below guidelines ensure we're able to do just that.

 Using services outside their intended purpose is not allowed.
-Examples of inappropriate usage include using EAS Build hosts for web hosting, sending emails, crypto mining, etc.
+Examples of inappropriate usage include using EAS for web hosting, sending emails, crypto mining, etc.

 For folks whose usage is much greater than what is typical for your plan, we may be required to limit usage to prevent unreasonable burden on our infrastructure.
-If you think you will need more resources than is typical, please reach out to us at firstname.lastname@example.org.
+If you think you will need more resources than is typical, please reach out to us on our contact page.